ristonrodrigues723/max_console/journal.md

-what the project is- a console running on raspi 02w running retopie which when overclocked should be able to emulate most old conslote games waas entriely designed and done by me , includes amplifier and good speakers for immersive sound, what it does- emulates most old retrogames time spent yet -24 cost of the project-110 dollars
+what the project is- a console running on raspi 02w running retopie which when overclocked should be able to emulate most old conslote games waas entriely designed and done by me , includes amplifier and good speakers for immersive sound.

+what it does- emulates most old retrogames

+time spent yet -24

+cost of the project-110 dollars

 day-18/7/25